Skip to content

 Professor of Geography, UCLA

-Jared Mason Diamond is an American scientist and author best known for his popular science books The Third Chimpanzee (1991), Guns, Germs, and Steel (1997), and Collapse: How Societies Choose to Fail or Succeed (2005).
+He is known for his popular science books The Third Chimpanzee (1991), Guns, Germs, and Steel (1997), Collapse: How Societies Choose to Fail or Succeed (2005), and Upheaval: How Nations Cope with Crisis and Change (2019).

 Originally trained in physiology, Diamond’s work is known for drawing from a variety of fields, including anthropology, ecology, geography, and evolutionary biology.
 He is currently Professor of Geography at the University of California, Los Angeles.
 He has been described as “America’s best-known geographer”.